sundas-arooj/email-client-core/README.md

 # Email Client Core

 ## Overview
 The Email Client project is a full-stack application that allows users to register and log in using their Outlook accounts, sync their email data with an Elasticsearch database, and monitor real-time changes in their inbox using webhooks.
-The frontend is built with React, providing a user-friendly interface, while the backend is powered by Node.js and Express, handling authentication, data synchronization, and real-time updates.

 ## Setup
 1. Clone the repository: